The Best VPNs That Work in China: Our Top 3 Picks

 Besides China, are there other countries that restrict VPN use?

 Yes.
 In fact, China isn’t the most restrictive country in terms of VPN use.
 There are countries that completely ban VPNs, such as Iraq, Belarus, and North Korea.
-The use of VPNs is also heavily regulated in Russia, the UAE, Iran, and Turkey, just to give a few examples.
+The use of VPNs is also heavily regulated in Russia, the UAE, Iran, and Turkey, just to name a few examples.